mckenna-aws/wiki_NLP/README.md

-# wiki_NLP
+# Clustering Wikipedia articles using document similarity

-Code to search Wikipedia articles and cluster results based on document similarity
+This project uses the Wikipedia API to find wiki articles on a given topic, then cluster/group the result by document similarity